 Example of receiving 1031 escrow funds in the following year:

-The exchanger relinquishes a debt free property on December 15, 2016, for $400,000.
+The exchanger relinquishes a debt free property on December 15, 2022, for $400,000.
 After expenses, the qualified intermediary receives $380,000 in 1031 escrow funds and places it in a qualified escrow account.
-The exchanger identifies a single replacement property and goes to settlement on the purchase on March 30, 2017.
+The exchanger identifies a single replacement property and goes to settlement on the purchase on March 30, 2023.
 However, the exchanger only uses $300,000 of the 1031 escrow funds in escrow to purchase the replacement property.
 Following settlement, the qualified intermediary returns to the exchanger $80,000 (cash boot).
-The exchange is still reported on the Form 8824 for 2016.
-The cash boot, 1031 escrow funds, received in 2017 will be included on Line 20, but not carried forward to Line 22.
-The cash received in 2017 may be reported as an installment sale on IRS Form 6252.
+The exchange is still reported on the Form 8824 for 2022 – the year of the relinquished sale.
+The cash boot, the 1031 escrow funds, received in 2023 will be included on Line 20 on IRS form 8824, but not carried forward to Line 22.
+The cash received in 2023 may be reported as an installment sale on IRS Form 6252.